Ambre-io/bashortcut/README.md

 # BASHORTCUT

 Funny way to use Linux, increasing my happiness ☀️ with:
-- a turnkey setup script
-- a turnkey cleanup script
-- many aliases, `oops` if u forget
-- a custom bash prompt
-- a tmux config&use boilerplate
+- Setup & Cleanup
+- Bash Aliases
+- Bash Prompt
+- Tmux Boilerplate
-- Commands (it's like special aliases)
+- Commands

 **Philosofy**: automate and shortcut repetitions to decrease charge and increase fluidity.